 - Dribbble Talent Partner can help you save time and reduce risk when you hire brand designers.

 Working Not Working (WNW) is an “UnJobBoard.”
-Rather than your standard boring job board, WNW’s UnJobBoard tries to spice things up with catchy taglines, highlighted job benefits, and a magazine on creatives.
-Designers note when they are working or not working, i.e. available.
-The platform began as invitation-only, but is now open to anyone that would like to join.
-The Membership Board occasionally designates some designers as “vetted” through a voting process in order to indicate the more highly skilled designers.
+Rather than your standard job board, WNW’s UnJobBoard utilizes taglines, highlighted job benefits, and a magazine on creatives.
+Designers note when they are working or not working, i.e., available.
+The platform began as invitation-only but is now open to those that would like to join.
+The Membership Board designates some designers as “vetted” through a voting process to indicate highly skilled designers.